 - Fastest (sometimes)*, but more expensive: Heathrow Express Rail — This comfortable service operates every 15 minutes from Heathrow Central Station located under Terminals 1 and 3.
 It takes just 15 minutes to reach Paddington Station in London.
 This might be your best choice if you have a lot of luggage, however, keep in mind that Paddington Station is not all that central therefore you may still have to take the tube or bus to get to your hotel depending on its location.
 Also the Travelcard and Oyster card are not valid on this service.

-- Next Fastest: Heathrow Connect Rail — This service is more comfortable than riding the tube, especially if you have a lot of luggage.
+- Next Fastest: TLF Rail operated by Transport for London — This service is more comfortable than riding the tube, especially if you have a lot of luggage.
 The price is about half that of the Express.
-Like the Express it goes to Paddington Station, but has a few stops along the way, so it takes about 25 minutes.
-It also runs less often than the Express.
-The Travelcard and Oyster Card are not valid on this service.
+Like the Express it goes to Paddington Station, but has stops along the way, so it takes about 30 minutes.
+You can board the TLF Rail at Terminals 2, 3, or 4 Like the Underground, you can use the Travelcard or Oyster Card for payment.

 - Least Expensive and (sometimes)* slowest: The London Underground — The Piccadilly line serves all the Heathrow Terminals and takes you right into central London.
 It stops at numerous stations and connects with several other tube lines along the way.
 While it takes longer (about 45 minutes) to make the trip, it may get you closer to your hotel with less connections so in many cases it may not be slower that the above options.
 Another upside is that you can use the Oyster Card or Travelcard.
 The downside is it can be extra busy at rush hour and there's no place to stow your luggage making it awkward and less comfortable if you have a lot.